Hampshire Astronomical Group

 Thank you for visiting our website

 The Hampshire Astronomical Group operating from its Clanfield Observatory base on the borders of the villages of Horndean and Clanfield is reputed to be one of the best equipped amateur observatories in the UK.
+Our observatory is situated on the edge of beautiful South Downs National Park.

 Graham Bryant FRAS